Interstate 95 in New York: Westchester

 Crossing through the northern reaches of Pelham Bay Park, I-95 turns more northeast and enters Westchester County.
-Now in Pelham Manor, the route crosses through Pelham Country Club, entering exit 15, which connects to US 1 (Main Street).
+Now in Pelham Manor, the route runs alongside Amtrak's Hell Gate Line and crosses through Pelham Country Club, entering exit 15, which connects to US 1 (Main Street).
 After US 1, the route crosses out of the Pelham Country Club, entering New Rochelle.

 Crossing over Metro-North Railroad tracks, the Interstate turns northeast and crossing through downtown New Rochelle, reaching exit 16, serving several local streets including Cross Avenue, Cedar Street, and Garden Street.
 North of exit 16, the New England Thruway enters its lone toll gantry along the alignment, serving the northbound direction only.
 The road continues northeast through New Rochelle, passing exit 17 as it enters the town of Mamaroneck.
 Exit 17 connects to Chatsworth Avenue in the Larchmont section.
 Passing a pedestrian footbridge for the Larchmont station, crossing over NY 125 (Weaver Street).
 Winding north through Mamaroneck, I-95 enters exit 18A, servicing Fenimore Road in the village of Mamaroneck.

 Turning northeast again, I-95 enters exit 18B, a partial cloverleaf interchange with Mamaroneck Avenue before crossing into the town of Harrison.
-The road turns east, crossing over NY 127 (Harrison Avenue), and enters exit 19, the western terminus of the Playland Parkway, which connects the expressway to Playland as the road enters Rye.
+The road turns east, crossing over NY 127 (Harrison Avenue), and enters exit 19, the western terminus of Playland Parkway, which connects the expressway to Playland as the road enters Rye.
 The route crosses through the Rye Village area, entering exit 20, which connects to US 1 (Boston Post Road) and the village.
-Almost immediately after exit 20, exit 21 marks the eastern end of the Cross-Westchester Expressway (I-287).
+Almost immediately after exit 20, exit 21 marks the eastern end of the Cross Westchester Expressway (I-287).
 Proceeding westbound, exit 21 and nearby exit 22 (Midland Avenue and Port Chester) are merged but are separate exits going eastbound.
 Crossing through the eastern edges of Port Chester, I-95 reaches the Byram River and crosses into Connecticut, becoming the Connecticut Turnpike.